NeogitOrg/neogit/README.md

 ## Todo

+**Note: This file is no longer being updated.**

 The todo file does not represent ALL of the missing features.
 This file just shows the features which I noticed were missing and I have to implement.
-This file will grow in the future.

 [TODO](./todo.md)